UK and EU master’s student funding

 EU postgraduate students

 The UK government has also confirmed that EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2018/19 to help cover costs for the duration of their study.

 Manchester Alumni Scholarship Schemes

-- Read more about our Manchester Alumni Scholarship Scheme
+- Read more about our Manchester Alumni Scholarship Schemes

 Manchester Master's Bursary

-A number of bursaries for students from widening participation backgrounds were available for students starting master's courses in September 2017.
-A decision has not yet been made on their availability for September 2018 entry.
+A number of bursaries for students from widening participation backgrounds are available for students on master's courses.

 - Read more about our Manchester Master's Bursary

 Charities and alternative funding sources